PhoenixMomof2/TVShowSearchApp/README.md

 The filter buttons, each labeled for a particular genre, allow you to filter through the show list and only return a list of shows with your genre interest.
 The user can click on any show whether it is from the original list of the filtered list, you will see more information.

 This information includes the show name, genres, summary, show poster, and the show's official site.
-You are able to reset the show list by clicking the "reset show list" button.
+You are able to reset the show list by clicking the "reset" button.

 FUTURE IMPROVEMENTS:
 1- Display the shows in alphabetical order.